 To learn more, you can find information about Tennessee’s foreclosure laws along with citations to relevant statutes and foreclosure procedures.
 It is always a good idea to verify the laws because they can change.
 The law’s interpretation and application by courts and other authorities are subject to change, and certain laws may even differ from state to state.
 These are just a few reasons why you should speak with a foreclosure lawyer or if you’re going through a foreclosure, to help you understand the foreclosure timeline in TN.

 According to the Mortgage Bankers Association, which claims that the volume of mortgages facing foreclosure or perhaps more than 90 days past due has hit a record high of almost 4.2 million, additional foreclosures are imminent.

 In Tennessee, Nexus Homebuyers purchases properties that are in foreclosure.
-Additionally, we buy houses Tennessee and specialize in helping homeowners like you avoid paying thousands of dollars in unpaid taxes, fines, or foreclosure expenses.
+Additionally, we buy houses in Tennessee and specialize in helping homeowners like you avoid paying thousands of dollars in unpaid taxes, fines, or foreclosure expenses.
 Our staff has assisted several Tennessee homeowners in avoiding foreclosure and even rescuing their houses from a government auction.